billahdotdev/Learn-Inkscape/README.md

 >5.
 Filters and Effects:
 >>
->> &bull;Inkscape provides a variety of filters and effects that you can apply to objects to achieve different visual effects.
+>> &bull; Inkscape provides a variety of filters and effects that you can apply to objects to achieve different visual effects.
 These include blur, drop shadow, glow, and many others.
 >>
 >>
 >>&bull; Experiment with applying filters and effects to your artwork to add depth, texture, and visual interest.